kappyio/zoomrando/README.md

 <p>
 Example Run.
 Imagine you're in a meeting with 146 participants.
-You're in grid view and you see 5 rows and 5 columns.
+You're in grid view and you see 5 rows and 4 columns.
 Here's how you'd generate a random list of participants:</p>

-    ./zoomrando.py 146 5 5
+    ./zoomrando.py 146 5 4
-    There are 146 participants across 6 screens, 5 rows, and 5 columns
+    There are 146 participants across 8 screens, 5 rows, and 4 columns
-    Screen: 2, Row: 5, Column: 5
+    Screen: 5, Row: 5, Column: 3
-    Screen: 2, Row: 1, Column: 5
+    Screen: 7, Row: 2, Column: 2
-    Screen: 3, Row: 5, Column: 2
+    Screen: 6, Row: 5, Column: 4
-    Screen: 4, Row: 3, Column: 2
+    Screen: 8, Row: 5, Column: 2
-    Screen: 5, Row: 4, Column: 4
+    Screen: 1, Row: 3, Column: 4
-    Screen: 2, Row: 4, Column: 1
+    Screen: 8, Row: 2, Column: 1
-    Screen: 4, Row: 5, Column: 1
+    Screen: 1, Row: 3, Column: 1
-    Screen: 2, Row: 5, Column: 3
+    ... etc., etc.

-    ... etc. etc.
+Go to screen 5, row 5, and column 3 and the participant in that square is your first rando.

-Go to screen 2, row 5, and column 5 and that's your first rando.
 Rinse and repeat.
-Hilarity ensues.
+Hilarity will ensue.